jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/00-Potentiometer.md

 Try turning the knob and see the values that print onscreen!
 You probably notice two things.
 The first is that the values are between `0–65535`.
 That range should ring a bell: it's the same as the range of [PWM values for adjusting the brightness of an LED](https://github.com/jeffThompson/PhysicalComputing/blob/master/Week02_LEDs/Demos/06-FadingWithPWM.md).
 This will come in handy in the next step!

 The other thing you might notice is that the numbers go up when you turn the knob one way and down in the other direction.
-We're used to clockwise being higher and counter-clockwise being lower, like a volume control.
+We're used to clockwise being higher and counter-clockwise being lower, like a volume control knob.
 But what if it's backwards?!
 Luckily, the fix is incredibly easy: swap the `3.3V` and `GND` pins and *voila*!
 The knob now changes values in the opposite direction.

 ***